w3f/polkadot-wiki/docs/learn/learn-proxies.md

 The diagram below shows a multisig that is made only with anonymous proxies.
 In this situation Alice, Bob or Charly can leave the multisig at anytime without the requirement of creating a new multisig.
 If for example, Bob leaves the multisig the procedure will require somebody else to be added as any proxy to Anon B, and then Bob can remove himself (or the new any proxy can remove Bob).

 ![multisig with anons](../assets/multisig_with_anons.png)

+In the diagram above, Alice submits the `proxy.proxy` Extrinsic (1.1) to Anon A, which in turn submits the `multisig.asMulti` Extrinsic (1.2) containing the `balances.transferKeepAlive` extrinsic about the transfer of some tokens from ABC anon to Dan.
+Then, Charly does the same to confirm the transaction.
+Note that Charly will need to pay some weight, i.e. for the computation that is necessary to execute the transaction.